kimmyd70/data-structures-and-algorithms/python/code_challenges/hashtable/README.md

 ## Required Testing

 Write unit test to capture:

-1. Adding a key/value to your hashtable results in the value being in the data structure
+- [x] Adding a key/value to your hashtable results in the value being in the data structure

-2. Retrieving based on a key returns the value stored
+- [x] Retrieving based on a key returns the value stored

-3. Successfully returns null for a key that does not exist in the hashtable
+- [x] Successfully returns null for a key that does not exist in the hashtable

-4. Successfully handle a collision within the hashtable
+- [x] Successfully handle a collision within the hashtable

-5. Successfully retrieve a value from a bucket within the hashtable that has a collision
+- [x] Successfully retrieve a value from a bucket within the hashtable that has a collision

-6. Successfully hash a key to an in-range value
+- [x] Successfully hash a key to an in-range value

 _________________

-## Whiteboard

-CC#35 -- no whiteboard for implementation